dirkroorda/laf-fabric/docs/about-laf-fabric.rst

    since the original XML identifiers are part of the compiled data.
    In case of the Hebrew Bible LAF resource: the original resource is over 2 GB on disk, while the compiled binary data is less than 200 MB.

+.. [#api] Python does not have strict encapsulation of data structures, so by just inspecting the classes and objects you can reach out for all aspects of the LAF data that went into the compiled data.